-To reduce risk of infection, our patients are given an antibiotics such as vancomycin and gentamicin 1 hour prior to beginning the surgical procedure to guard against bacteria.
+To reduce a risk of infection, our patients are given antibiotics such as vancomycin and gentamicin 1 hour prior to beginning the penile implant surgical procedure to guard against bacteria.
 After the pubic hair is shaved, a 5-minute Chlorhexidine wash is performed, followed by a skin prep with Chlorhexidine/Alcohol 70% (Chloraprep) surgical prep.

 A Foley catheter is inserted to identify the urethra, capped, and a Scott retractor is secured with tubing across the base of the penis.

 Large blunt yellow hooks are utilized instead of the small sharp blue ones.
 These provide better exposure and are less likely to injure the device or gloves.

 Incision, Initial Dissection and Exposure of the Crura